VincentToups/emacs-utils/README.md

 Note that `(tbl! :z 10)` is short hand which creates a hash table.
 It can take multiple arguments: `(tbl! :x 10 :y 11 :z 14).
-Quick access to the values in the table is accomplished via `tbl`: `(tbl a-table :x)` gives the value stored by `:x`.
+Quick access to the values in the table is accomplished via `tbl`: `(tbl a-table:x)` gives the value stored by `:x`.
 These functions are included int he library.

 Destructuring bind is fully recursive, so you can nest desctructuring